jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 How to get a value when the key does not exist
 ---------------------------------------

-Sometimes we might try to access values in a dictionary but use a key that does not exist in the dictionary or misspell a key that does exist
+Sometimes I might try to access values in a dictionary but use a key that does not exist in the dictionary or misspell a key that does exist

 RED: make it fail
 ^^^^^^^^^^^^^^^^^